 When buying new tech, only one in six consumers (14%) consider how recyclable the device is, and just one in seven (13%) think about the environmental impact of making the gadget.
 These considerations fell way behind other options such as how long the device will last (63%) and how well a gadget holds value over its lifetime (18%).

-Uswitch.com is urging consumers to consider donating their old mobile phones to Recycle Your Electricals, which ensures that the valuable metals in each phone are reused.
-The organisation also helps you locate your nearest recycling centre to dispose of your unwanted electronics.
+Uswitch.com is urging consumers to consider donating their old mobile phones to Recycle Your Electricals, which ensures that the valuable metals in each phone are reused through the process of scrap metal recycling.
+The organisation also helps you locate your nearest Commercial Scrap Metal Recycling Services to dispose of your unwanted electronics.

 Ru Bhikha, telecoms expert at Uswitch.com, comments: “Millions of us are hoarding old, unwanted tech that could be worth a small fortune to its owner, or recycled to reuse the precious metals inside.